Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Liquid Line Receiver Tanks

 Recall that a liquid line receiver tank is a storage tank that stores excess liquid refrigerant.
 A rooftop unit is a large system, so it also requires a large amount of refrigerant.
-A liquid line receiver tank acts as a storage vessel to store refrigerant.
+A liquid line receiver tank acts as a storage vessel to store extra liquid refrigerant.

 It’s installed in the fluid line, as close as possible to the outlet of a condenser.
 A system can have liquid refrigerant back up in the receiver tank whenever needed.